kergoth/OE-Signatures/README.rst

 OE Signatures
 =============

-This bitbake layer (OpenEmbedded Overlay) exists to test some code which I've thrown together.
-This code changes the way variables are expanded, to allow more information to be retained easily about what it references.
-It also adds tracking of what shell functions are called by other shell functions, and what variables are used from the metadata by python code.
+This repository holds code which revamps the way variables are expanded, in order to add variable reference tracking.
+This tracking includes direct references, as well as getVar calls from python code, shell function executions of other shell functions, and so on.

-There are multiple purposes of this, but the most immediate is to implement intelligent signature/hash generation of the metadata (or chunks of the metadata).
+There are multiple purposes to this, but the most immediate is to implement intelligent signature/hash generation of the metadata (or chunks of the metadata).
 This is necessary in order to provide sane binary caching support, and in the future, will allow bitbake to move away from the "stamp" concept entirely, instead relying on tracking of the input and output of tasks, and the pieces of the metadata they use.

-Next, this should allow us, in the long term, to allow one to edit a configuration file without reparsing the world.
-Of course, Holger's ast work is a step in the right direction for that also, but this would allow us to bypass re-execution of the ast statements as well, simply letting 'dirty' state information flow through the variable references.
+It is my belief that this can lead to us avoiding reparsing everything when a configuration file changes, as we could record 'dirty' state information and propogate it through the variable references, to update the changed variables.

 Recommendations for Exception Handling